fido-device-onboard/client-sdk-fidoiot/docs/security_implications.md

    Affected file(s): <br>
    - `base.mk`

+***NOTE***: The configurations mentioned for below platforms are not supported yet.
+They will be updated in a future release.

 ## NUCLEO-F429ZI board: Arm Cortex* -M4/Arm Mbed* OS (mbedTLS as the cryptography library)
 1. The mbedTLS library must use the True Random Number Generator (TRNG) hardware for the entropy source.
 Refer to